roytang/blog/content/quotes/sig.md

 Put your heart in my hands

-You&#x27;ll be safe here
+You'll be safe here

 ---

 "Destiny is what we work toward.
-The future doesn&#x27;t exist yet.
+The future doesn't exist yet.
 Fate is for losers."

   - Douglas Coupland, "Girlfriend in a Coma"

 ---

-I&#x27;m here to kick ass and chew bubblegum.
-And I&#x27;m all out of gum.
+I'm here to kick ass and chew bubblegum.
+And I'm all out of gum.

   - Duke Nukem